 The Adirondack Park doesn’t enjoy as much cachet in the rock-climbing world as, say, the Gunks and the White Mountains.
 A recent geology book written for rock climbers, for instance, fails to mention the Adirondacks in its chapter on climbing venues in the Northeast.

+That’s OK.
+We can do without the crowds.
+But the fact is that the Adirondacks offer superb rock routes and a rich climbing history.
+On Sunday, Josh Wilson and I got a taste of both at Chapel Pond Slab.
 Anyone who regularly drives Route 73 from the Northway to Keene knows the slab—eight hundred feet of bare rock that rises above the highway just south of Chapel Pond.
 It’s an excellent place for beginning climbers to learn how to do multi-pitch routes.

 The guidebook Adirondack Rock awards five stars—its highest rating—to two of the six routes at the slab: the Regular Route and Empress.
 Both were pioneered, at least in part, by legendary rock climbers and both are rated 5.5 in the Yosemite Decimal System.
 By today’s standards, a 5.5 climb is considered easy.
 But when the system was created, back in the 1950s, the scale ranged from 5.0 to 5.9, so a 5.5 route would have been regarded as moderate in difficulty.
 Nowadays, the scale ranges up to 5.15, so a 5.5 is no big shakes.